sebilasse/indieweb-origami/README.md

 Some Proposals done for
 https://indieweb.org/2017/Dortmund 🔥

-Contains totally unofficial CI / Logos for indieweb's building blocks
+Contains totally unofficial CI / Logos for upcoming indieweb's building blocks

 Is a Work in Progress

 ### TODOS

-- [] Microformats
+- [ ] Microformats
-- [] IndieAuth
+- [ ] IndieAuth

 ## Features